Symskill: Symbol and Skill Co-Invention for Data-Efficient and Reactive Long-Horizon Manipulation: Experimental Results

 \subsection{Performing Multi-Step Task With No Additional Data}

 We created a new task, \texttt{StoreCheese}, in RoboCasa.
 The task is successful when the robot picks the cheese from the cabinet, places it on the counter, and closes the cabinet door.
-To execute this task, we load the previously learned symbols and skills from \emph{OpenSingleDoor}, \emph{CloseSingleDoor}, and \emph{PnPCabToCounter}, and update operator preconditions via predicate evaluation across demonstrations.
+To execute this task, we reuse only the previously learned predicates, operators, and skills from the constituent short-horizon tasks; we update operator preconditions via predicate evaluation across demonstrations.
 The operator from \emph{PnPCabToCounter} task thus has the predicate \emph{OpenSingleDoor-RelPose(Door, Cabinet)}, meaning door being open, as a precondition (illustrated as ${}^\objref\psi_\objint$ in Fig.\ref{fig:predicate_skill_coinvention}).
 We then manually specify the goal predicates as \{\emph{CloseSingleDoor-RelPose(Door, Cabinet)}, \emph{PnPCabToCounter-RelPose(Cheese, Counter)}\}.
 With this setup, the Franka robot successfully plans the operator sequence: open the door, pick and place the cheese, and finally close the door.
 It completes the task by chaining together six skills and recovering from symbolic errors multiple times.
 Video of the experiment can be found on the project website.